 It's important to use your time economically.
 Time remaining is displayed in the upper right corner of the computer screen.
 If a question is difficult, guess at the answer, flag the question for review, and go on to the next question.
-When you have finished the examination and there is still time left, go back to the questions that you flagged and review them by clicking on the "Review Flagged" button (see Appendix D).
+When you have finished the examination and there is still time left, go back to the questions that you flagged and review them by clicking on the "Review Flagged" button.
+See Appendix C for details.